git-lfs/git-lfs/CONTRIBUTING.md

 0. [Fork][] and clone the repository
 0. Configure and install the dependencies: `script/bootstrap`
-0. Make sure the tests pass on your machine: `script/test`
+0. Make sure the tests pass on your machine: `make test`
 0. Create a new branch based on `master`: `git checkout -b <my-branch-name> master`
 0. Make your change, add tests, and make sure the tests still pass
 0. Push to your fork and [submit a pull request][pr] from your branch to `master`